National Movement to Reinvent Child Welfare

 We must invest in communities and systems of care that prioritize keeping Kansas families together.

-Kansas is one of 22 states in the Thriving Families, Safer Children movement to rethink child welfare systems.
-The goal is to come together to re-imagine the multitude of specific ways we can better support Kansas families.
+Kansas is joining states across the nation in the Thriving Families, Safer Children movement to rethink child welfare systems.
+The goal is to come together and re-imagine the multitude of specific ways we can better support children, families, and communities.

 Priorities for Kansas